DarkJaslo/Domains/README.md

 <h3> Attacking [attack()] </h3>

 <p>
 The unit attacks an adjacent position.
 In this case, it does not move, but it offers higher versatility: Imagine a unit u1 is in square s.
 Our unit, u2, wants to attack that position.
 If u1 moves before u2 attacks, leaving the attacked position, the move order attack would be useless.
 This attack order can still attack u1 if it moves but stays in attack range.
 This is usual when units are placed diagonally and the attacker has access to diagonal range, as could happen, for example, when defending a border.
-This order can be useful too if no one stays in range before the attack, but a unit enters the up to three-position attack range later, which triggers a fight at the end of the round.
+This order can be useful too if no one is in range before the attack, but a unit enters the up to three-position attack range later, which triggers a fight at the end of the round.
   </p>

 <h3> Abilities [ability()] </h3>